Live and Learn in Alaska Initiative

 Adjustment of the Tuition Rate

-Tuition rate adjustments will be applied for eligible participants in the fall, spring and summer semester.
+Tuition rate adjustments will be applied for eligible students in the fall, spring and summer semesters.
 The student account of eligible residents will be reviewed by the Office of the Bursar once the resident has checked in to student housing at the beginning of the semester and may take up to two weeks to process.
-This means that residents who were initially charged a higher tuition rate will see that price reflected in their student account before the payment deadline
+This means that residents who were initially charged a higher tuition rate may see that price reflected in their student account before the payment deadline.

 The Office of the Bursar will continue to review and adjust the tuition rates of residential students periodically throughout the semester to accommodate updates to residency status, as well as residents who move in later in the semester.
 Tuition rates will be considered final once the withdrawal deadline has passed each semester.
 Residents who move onto campus after the withdrawal deadline will not be eligible for a tuition reduction through the Live and Learn in Alaska initiative for that semester.
 Once adjusted, the resident's tuition rate will not be readjusted should a student move off campus.
 However, evidence of abuse of the initiative may be grounds for UAA to revoke a student’s eligibility to participate in future semesters.